amalgam8/amalgam8/README.md

     </html>
   ```

-  Note: A single gateway can front more than one sample app at the same time, so long as they don't implement any conflicting microservices.
+  Note: You only need one gateway per tenant.
+A single gateway can front
+  more than one application under the tenant at the same time, so long as
+  they don't implement any conflicting microservices.

   Now that the control plane services and gateway are running, you can run the samples.